mazwat/mazwat.github.io/uml-ws.md

 You will be working in pairs to complete this task.\
 Find your pair here: [**https://www.keamk.com/ncnz3p9r6vdqcls1**](https://www.keamk.com/ncnz3p9r6vdqcls1)

 You will create **a UML diagram** of the **type** outlined in option below.
 It is important you don't develop your diagram based on assumption.
-Do your research to di
+Do your research to discover your given system works.

 ### Create UML in LaTeX